-The story is called The Tale of Genji, generally regarded as the world’s first modern novel.
+The story is called The Tale of Genji, regarded as the world’s first modern novel.

 And the temple is the astonishingly lovely Ishiyama-dera.

-It wasn’t hard to imagine Lady Murasaki seized by overwhelming inspiration to weave a story that will last through the ages in this place.
-The temple and its grounds are surrounded by foliage-canopied vistas of tranquility.
-To commemorate this defining moment in world literary history, a room in the temple – the Genji Room - is fitted with a life-size figure of the author, pen in hand poised to write some parts of her historic novel.
+It wasn’t hard to imagine Lady Murasaki seized by overwhelming inspiration to weave a story that would last through the ages in this place.
+The temple and its grounds were surrounded by foliage-canopied vistas of tranquility.
+To commemorate this defining moment in world literary history, a room in the temple – the Genji Room – was fitted with a life-size figure of the author in the act of writing her historic novel.

-This ancient temple is set on a rocky mountain slope; the name literally means “stony mountain temple.”
-There are rock gardens with pebbles raked to parallel perfection.
-Stone-strewn footpaths make hiking audibly crunchy with every step.
-Magnificent and craggy metamorphic rocks, called wollastonite, jut out, as if regurgitated from the bowels of the earth.
+This ancient temple, set on a rocky mountain slope, literally meant “stony mountain temple.”
+There were rock gardens with pebbles raked to parallel perfection.
+Stone-strewn footpaths made hiking crunchy with every step.
+Magnificent and craggy metamorphic rocks jutted out, as if regurgitated from the bowels of the earth.

 The dark grey slabs were mostly shrouded by the summery greens of cherry, maple, and cedar trees.
 The place must look aflame with the bright colors of momiji (maple) in autumn and sakura (cherry blossom) in spring.
-An obvious advantage of a summer visit, though, is the lack of crowds.
-I only had to share the meditative temple grounds with a handful of Japanese pilgrims.
+An obvious advantage of a summer visit was the lack of crowds.
+I shared the meditative temple grounds with only a handful of Japanese pilgrims.

-A koi pond greets both pilgrim and tourist just past the gate.
-In Japanese culture, the koi is a symbol of love.
-I found a woman standing by the pond, transfixed by the sinuous cylindrical love fish and seemingly wishing for love.
+A koi pond greeted both pilgrim and tourist just past the gate.
+The koi is a symbol of love.
+I found a woman standing by the pond, transfixed by the sinuous cylindrical fish and seemingly wishing for love.

 A torii (Shinto gate), which I expected to see at Shinto shrines rather than Buddhist temples, took me by surprise.
-Religious pluralism seems to be the norm in Japan.
-Shintoism and Buddhism are not mutually exclusive; the Japanese can be both, depending on the occasion or time of year!
+Religious pluralism seemed to be the norm in Japan.
+Shintoism and Buddhism were not mutually exclusive; the Japanese could be both, depending on the occasion or time of year.

-The torii separates the mundane from the sacred; thus, passing through it marks the transcendence to a spiritual dimension.
-It is distinctly Japanese – visually arresting in its minimalist and monochromatic design of vertical posts and double lintels painted in bright vermilion.
+The torii, separating the mundane from the sacred, marked the transcendence to a spiritual dimension.
+The gate looked distinctly Japanese – visually arresting in its minimalist and monochromatic design painted in bright vermilion.

-The hondo (main hall of the temple) is the most sacred place in the temple complex; the Buddha is enshrined at the far end behind a latticed curtain.
-A huge Japanese lantern hangs by the entrance with its sliding doors pushed back to welcome pilgrims in.
-Alas, photography was not allowed within the hall.
-This hondo is the oldest building in Shiga at almost a thousand years old, but still sturdy.
-Beside the main hall is the relatively tiny Genji Room which is, unfortunately, off-limits to visitors.
+The hondo (the temple’s main hall), the oldest building in Shiga at almost a thousand years old and the most sacred place in the temple complex, enshrined the Buddha at the far end behind a latticed curtain.
+A huge Japanese lantern hung by the entrance with its sliding doors pushed back to welcome pilgrims in.
+Alas, photography was not allowed within the hall, beside which was the tiny Genji Room, off-limits to visitors.
 I could only peek through a huge window to see the Murasaki-in-action tableau.

 Groups of female pilgrims filed into the temple.
-Presumably, they came for the Concealed Buddha, a Bodhisattva sympathetic to women’s issues, such as marriage, childbirth, and divorce!
-Women through the ages have looked for love or escaped from it in this sanctuary.
-Lady Murasaki herself might have gone here for the same reasons, as her tale, although mainly a fictionalized account of courtly life, is essentially a convoluted love story.
-Her hero, Genji, is an incredibly handsome lothario who has a way with women.
+Presumably, they came for the Concealed Buddha, a Bodhisattva sympathetic to women’s concerns about love, relationships, and childbirth.
+Women through the ages had looked for love or escaped from it in this sanctuary.
+Lady Murasaki herself might have gone here for the same reasons, as her tale, although mainly a fictionalized account of courtly life, was essentially a convoluted love story.
+Her hero, Genji, was an incredibly handsome lothario who had a way with the ladies.

-The temple architecture employs the butai zukuri (hanging style) design, marked by verandas overlooking the forested precipice.
+The temple architecture was marked by verandas overlooking the forested precipice.
 Doors to the veranda were flung wide open, illuminating the dimly-lit hondo with natural light and pervading it with the fragrance of cedar.
 Delightfully sensuous, there was more than a dash of romance in this meditative milieu.

 Further up the crunchy footpath were scenes of sheer natural beauty.
-Topiary trees and trellises, stony paths and terraces – a testament to Japanese aesthetic sensibilities based on nature – set a tranquil aura.
+Topiary trees and trellises, stony paths and terraces – a testament to Japanese aesthetic sensibilities based on nature – set an aura of harmony and elegance.

 Dotting the mountainside were towering tsukimi-tei (moon-viewing pavilions), elevated wooden structures with an open viewing deck where the aristocratic Japanese celebrated the autumn moon with poetry and food.
 What a magical sight it must have been for Lady Murasaki as the moon cast its reflection on the still waters of nearby Lake Biwa and Seta River.